 |Dungarvon, the river of bugs|

-The Dungarvon is one of the many rivers that run through central New Brunswickís Miramichi watershed.
-It is not the most remarkable by any means.
+The Dungarvon is one of the many rivers that run through central New Brunswickís Miramichi watershed./p>

 There are fast waters and rocky stretches from the headwaters off the Plaster-Rock Renous Highway to Ledgy Landing, which I have not yet run.
 The stretch I am familiar with starts at Ledgy Landing on the Storeytown Road, and finishes at the mouth of the Renous River near Quarryville.